fieldtrip/website/tutorial/memory.md

 ## Avoid creating temporary arrays

 Avoid creating large temporary variables, and also make it a practice to clear those temporary variables you do use when they are no longer needed.
-For example, when you create a large array of zeros, instead of saving to a temporary variable A, and then converting A to a singl
+For example, when you create a large array of zeros, instead of saving to a temporary variable A, and then converting A to a single

     A = zeros(1e6,1);
     As = single(A);

 use just the one command to do both operation

     A = zeros(1e6,1,'single');

 Using the repmat function, array preallocation and for loops are other ways to work on nondouble data without requiring temporary storage in memory.